pglez82/asw2223_0/README.md

 Everything is ready now to make the deploy.
 For that we need to create a new release.
 That will fire up the deployment process that we have just configured:
 ![image](https://user-images.githubusercontent.com/10683040/155293978-8e77e821-ed21-4f28-abd9-282ae9e5661b.png)

-After the actions process is finished, we can access the application using the IP of our virtual machine in the port 3000.
-Note that is very simple to modify the application to work in the port 80 instead.
+After the actions process is finished, we can access the application using the IP of our virtual machine in port 3000.
+Note that is very simple to modify the application to work in port 80 instead.
 We only need to open that port and configure react to use this port instead.

 ![image](https://user-images.githubusercontent.com/10683040/155297402-41c09d54-8160-4832-be04-21951d18bc28.png)